What is ASP.NET Core?

 However, I've never discussed the basics of ASP.NET along with MVC.
 Someone new who visits my site would be quite thrown off by the advanced code I place in my posts.
-A while ago, I created a terminology guide, but never really answered reader questions about the who's, what's, and where's of ASP.NET MVC.
+A while ago, I created a terminology guide for ASP.NET MVC, but never really answered reader questions about the who's, what's, and where's of the .NET Platform.

-Today, I want to answer some relatively fundamental questions a few readers asked me in the past on how to get started, like what is MVC, and other beginner questions.
+Today, I want to answer some relatively fundamental questions a few readers asked me in the past on how to get started, like what exactly is .NET, and other beginner questions.

 NOTE: This post is specifically meant for beginners interested in getting started with ASP.NET and it's related technologies.